Nimir: Production

-In June 2017, it was announced that the 2016 Malayalam film Maheshinte Prathikaaram would be remade in Tamil with Priyadarshan as director and Udhayanidhi Stalin as the male lead.
+In June 2017, it was announced that the 2016 Malayalam film Maheshinte Prathikaaram would be remade in Tamil with Priyadarshan as director and Udhayanidhi Stalin as the lead actor.
 Priyadarshan made changes to the screenplay to suit the cultural and regional tastes of Tamil audiences.
-Samuthirakani penned the dialogues and also played the role of the antagonist.
+P. Samuthirakani penned the dialogues and also played the role of the antagonist.
 The title Nimir was suggested by Mahendran who plays Udhayanidhi's father in the film.
 The title was accepted and acknowledged by Priyadarshan.
 The film was produced by Santhosh T. Kuruvilla under his banner Moonshot Entertainment.

 Udhayanidhi was Priyadarshan's only choice for playing Selvam, the male lead.
 Malayalam actress Namitha Pramod was cast as the female lead character Malarvizhi, making her debut in Tamil cinema.
-She stated that, despite knowing Tamil, she chose not to dub her own lines because her lines "required [her] to talk fast and had difficult words."
+She stated that, despite being familiar with Tamil, she chose not to dub her own lines because her lines "required [her] to talk fast and had difficult words."
 Parvati Nair was cast as Selvam's childhood love interest Valli, reprising the role originally played by Anusree.
 The character was changed from a nurse to a college student.
 N. K. Ekambaram handled the cinematography.
 Principal photography began in July 2017, and lasted for approximately 36 days; the film in its entirety was shot in Tenkasi except for a short bit in Dubai.

 Music

 The film score was composed by Ronnie Raphael, while the songs featured in the film were composed by Darbuka Siva and B. Ajaneesh Loknath.
-Vairamuthu, Thamarai and Mohan Rajan worked as the lyricists.
 The song "Nenjil Maamazhai", sung by Haricharan and Shweta Mohan, was released as a single on 19 December 2017, while the rest of the album was released on 18 January 2018.